rafaelmenta/talk-angularjs/README.md

 ## Routes

 - Deep-linking URL to controllers and views
-- Give a better experience on SPA
+- Give a better experience on SPA (Single-Page Application)
 - Full manipulation (reload, intercept, history) on application

 ```javascript